Lin Guan

 lguan9 [at] asu [dot] edu

 I'm a 5th-year Ph.D. student in Computer Science at Arizona State University.
-I work at Yochan Lab (AI Lab), supervised by Dr. Subbarao Kambhampati.
-My research interests lie at the intersection of machine learning and human-AI interaction, especially reinforcement learning from human feedback (a.k.a.
-RLHF or PbRL) and LLMs/VLMs for decision making or planning (a.k.a.
-AI agents).
-Specifically, I am working on:
+I work at Yochan Lab, supervised by Dr. Subbarao Kambhampati.
+My research interests lie at the intersection of machine learning and human-computer interaction, especially reinforcement learning from human feedback (a.k.a.
+RLHF or PbRL) and LLMs/VLMs for decision making or planning.

 profile photo